-Orchard Road isn’t all about shopping, though.
+Orchard Road isn’t all about shopping for Singaporean souvenirs, though.
 There are also lively bars, delicious restaurants, art galleries, and even a whisky museum in the area.
 The Grande Whisky Collection is the perfect place for couples that enjoy tasting and learning about fine spirits.

 One of the most popular Orchard Road highlights include Tang’s, the city’s oldest department store housed within a building designed to showcase traditional Chinese architecture.
 For luxurious goods, ION Orchard’s eight-level mall has abundant options.

 For some fun in the sun with your partner, grab your swimsuits and venture to the southwest coast of Sentosa Island.
 Siloso Beach, one of the best beaches in Southeast Asia, is a popular seaside spot accessible from Singapore’s city center by car or public tram.